mgomesq/mylogbook/content/statisticallearning/index.md

 ---
-title: Study Notes - Introduction to Statistical Learning
+title: An Introduction to Statistical Learning
 date: 2021-07-09 18:00:00
 ---

+## Study Notes

 Here are organized my study notes on the 'An Introduction to Statistical Learning Book'.
 This is an awesome book!
 The reading flows very smoothly between the pages.